ansible/ansible/docs/docsite/rst/windows_winrm.rst

 Limitations
 ```````````
-Due to the design of the protocol by Microsoft, there are a few limitations
+Due to the design of the WinRM protocol , there are a few limitations
 when using WinRM that can cause issues when creating playbooks for Ansible.

-Some of the major limitations of WinRM are:
+These include:

-* Credentials are not delegated on every authentication transport which causes
+* Credentials are not delegated on every authentication transport, which causes
   authentication errors when accessing network resources or installing certain
-  programs
+  programs.

-* A lot of calls to the Windows Update API are blocked when running over WinRM
+* Many calls to the Windows Update API are blocked when running over WinRM.

 * Some programs fail to install with WinRM due to no credential delegation or
-  they access forbidden Windows API like WUA over WinRM
+  because they access forbidden Windows API like WUA over WinRM.

-* Commands under WinRM are done under a non interactive session which can break
+* Commands under WinRM are done under a non-interactive session, which can prevent
-  certain commands or executables from running
+  certain commands or executables from running.

-* Run a process that interacts with ``DPAPI``, this can include installers that
+* You cannot run a process that interacts with ``DPAPI``, which is used by some
-  call this like the SQL Server installer
+  installers (like Microsoft SQL Server).

-There are three ways in which these issues can be bypassed which are:
+Some of these limitations can be mitigated by doing one of the following:

 * Set ``ansible_winrm_transport`` to ``credssp`` or ``kerberos`` (with
   ``ansible_winrm_kerberos_delegation=true``) to bypass the double hop issue
   and access network resources

 * Use ``become`` to bypass all WinRM restrictions and run a command as it would
   locally.
-Unlike using an authentication transport like ``credssp`` this will
+Unlike using an authentication transport like ``credssp``, this will
   also remove the non-interactive restriction and API restrictions like WUA and
   DPAPI

 * Use a scheduled task to run a command which can be created with the
   ``win_scheduled_task`` module.
-Like ``become`` this bypasses all WinRM
+Like ``become``, this bypasses all WinRM
   restrictions but can only run a command and not modules.